-Research explores markers of depression from childhood to adulthoodDecember 3rd, 2012 in Psychology & Psychiatry /
+Research explores markers of depression from childhood to adulthoodDecember 3, 2012 in Medicine & Health / Psychology & Psychiatry

 Although several studies have followed the course of depression throughout the lifespan, the characteristics of depression at different developmental stages haven't been clearly identified.
 New research published in Clinical Psychological Science, a journal of the Association for Psychological Science, presents a unique longitudinal investigation of depression across four critical developmental periods from childhood to adulthood.